Princess Cut Diamonds Guide for Ideal Proportions, Color & Clarity

 Watch HD Video of this Diamond.

 Measurements: This holds significance as it provides the buyer with information about the surface size of the diamond, indicating how large the diamond will appear in millimeters.
-It will also provide you with the length-to-width ratio by dividing the length by the width (in the above case, it is 6.41/6.25=1.02).
+It can also be used to determine the length-to-width ratio by dividing the length by the width (in the above case, it is 6.41/6.25=1.02).

 Fluorescence: This should be regarded as the 5th C. Given that the color is G, avoiding fluorescence or selecting faint fluorescence is the optimal choice in this specific example.
 However, medium blue fluorescence is not as concerning as strong blue fluorescence.

-Comments: This section will display factors related to clarity and will also highlight whether a diamond has undergone clarity enhancement, utilizing methods like laser drilling or color enhancement, among others.
+Comments: This section will display factors related to clarity and highlight whether a diamond has undergone clarity enhancement utilizing methods like laser drilling or color enhancement.
 Additionally, be attentive to comments such as "clarity grade based on clouds," which is a worrisome indicator within clarity grades of VS2 and below.
 The laser inscription of the report number on the girdle is positioned above the comments section, offering an optional service for added verification.

-Proportions: This chart is the most crucial for assessing the cut of a diamond.
-Specifically, pay attention to the table percentage (72% in the example - excellent), depth percentage (71.5% - excellent), girdle (medium to slightly thick - excellent), and culet (none - excellent).
+Proportions: This chart is crucial for assessing a diamond's cut.
+Specifically, pay attention to the table percentage (72% in the example—excellent), depth percentage (71.5%—excellent), girdle (medium to slightly thick—excellent), and culet (none—excellent).

 Clarity Characteristics: This section will indicate the types of inclusions and their respective locations.
 It can help buyers avoid diamonds with visible inclusions at the center.
 These details are also useful for correlating the report with the diamond, as these inclusions serve as the diamond's unique birthmarks.